brayden-marshall/Logo/README.md

 - commands that take three RGB values as input do not have any range checking on arguments

-- LexError type is currently incomplete; add more error variants to cover specific situations

 - `parser.rs` is returning String as an error type; implement a ParseError type with required variants

 ## Thoughts For Improvement